Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 ## Part B
 I compared the test genome to the reference genome using nucmer and show-coords.
-I also looked at basic assembly statistics like number of contigs, total length, and N50 size.
+I looked at basic  statistics like number of contigs, total length, and N50 size.

 | Metric              | Val         |
 | ------------------- | ----------- |